This list contains other characters introduced in Magical Girl Lyrical Nanoha StrikerS.

-- Spell My Name with an "S": Since, there are no official spellings for their names, it could be Karel or Carel or Carol or Liera or Riera or Riela or Liela.
+- Spell My Name with an S: Since, there are no official spellings for their names, it could be Karel or Carel or Carol or Liera or Riera or Riela or Liela.

 - Strong Family Resemblance: Downplayed, but both of them look very similar to Amy.

-- Younger Than They Look: Judging from Fate's photo, they were just a little bit smaller than Arf, who had the appearance of a ten-year-old child according to Subaru, despite that the twins couldn't be older than three.
+- Younger than They Look: Judging from Fate's photo, they were just a little bit smaller than Arf, who had the appearance of a ten-year-old child according to Subaru, despite the fact that the twins couldn't be older than three.
 That was either a mistake from Seven Arcs or the twins really look older than they are, in contrast to their father Chrono, who was Older Than He Looked.